dart-lab/manual/docs/community-outreach.md

 Union) do very reasonable poster printing, with fairly quick turnaround.
 If you want a cheap fabric poster so you don't have to wrestle a poster tube on to the plane, they charge for £35 for an A0 fabric poster.

+## Room booking

+community groups you’re actively involved with can now use selected University rooms, free of charge, during the evening.
+If you know of a group which could benefit from this, please put them in touch with Anne Douglas on a.douglas@ed.ac.uk, 0131 651 5000.
+Working with Estates and other colleagues, Anne has been piloting community use of rooms since September 2022.
+We initially opened the pilot to the 100+ local community groups the University has awarded community grants to.
+This has gone well, so we want to cast the net a bit wider.

+If you are someone who has ever quietly booked rooms for community groups ‘under the radar’ for non-University business, this is for you!
+This is an approved process which means everyone is insured and safe.

+**What’s on offer right now:**

+* Rooms for local (Edinburgh, Lothians, Borders, Fife) community groups with which you are actively involved.
+You do not have to be present at the meeting for which the room is booked.
+* Meetings do not need to relate to University business in any way
+* Choice of 12 rooms at 40 and 50 George Square, Monday to Friday between 6 and 9pm (individual room details in [Guidance Notes](https://www.ed.ac.uk/sites/default/files/atoms/files/communityaccessrooms_guidancenotes_0.pdf "https://www.ed.ac.uk/sites/default/files/atoms/files/communityaccessrooms_guidancenotes_0.pdf"))
+* Rooms offered free of charge
+* Ongoing bookings (e.g. weekly) welcome from now until 21st April (possibility of extension)
+* All rooms wheelchair accessible

+**What we can’t offer right now:**

+* Use of IT facilities in room
+* Catering facilities
+* Any sort of meeting/event management – this is strictly room booking.
+(We can do a wee initial room induction, staff capacity allowing.)
+* Meetings with attendees aged under 18, with the exception of ‘babes in arms’
+* Use of rooms for groups with whom you are not currently actively involved.
+There are currently no details of the pilot on [www.ed.ac.uk/local](http://www.ed.ac.uk/local "http://www.ed.ac.uk/local") for this reason

+Groups can request a room by completing a [Booking Request Form](https://w2.irm.ed.ac.uk/communityrooms "https://w2.irm.ed.ac.uk/communityrooms") and must agree to the Pilot [Terms & Conditions](https://www.ed.ac.uk/sites/default/files/atoms/files/communityaccessrooms_tcs_0.pdf "https://www.ed.ac.uk/sites/default/files/atoms/files/communityaccessrooms_tcs_0.pdf").
+If they would like an informal chat first – we realise forms are daunting for some – they can contact Anne Douglas on [a.douglas@ed.ac.uk](mailto:a.douglas@ed.ac.uk "mailto:a.douglas@ed.ac.uk"), 0131 651 5000.ings for community partners